zmewshaw/deep_learning/README.md

 # Deep_Learning

 ## About
-Here is where I experiment with deep neural networks in python with Tensorflow.
+Here is where I experiment with deep neural networks in python.